Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 which will be passed down from higher order components/containers in the actual app

 #### Buttons.stories.js
-Declares the stories for the (Storybook integration)[https://storybook.js.org/].
+Declares the stories for the [Storybook integration](https://storybook.js.org/).
 You can ignore this for now.

 #### Button.js
 The javascript code for the react component.